ballerina-platform/ballerina-dev-website/learn/guides/organizing-ballerina-code.md

 ```

 This will create a Ballerina source file containing a function that prints `Hello, world!` along with a test file to test the function.
-Additionally, it will also create the `Package.md` file which is required to [publish a package to Ballerina Central]((/learn/user-guide/publishing-packages-to-ballerina-central).
+Additionally, it will also create the `Package.md` file, which is required to [publish a package to Ballerina Central]((/learn/user-guide/publishing-packages-to-ballerina-central).

 ```bash